chrisjbillington/interminal/README.md

 $ gnome-terminal -x python3 my_script.py
 ```

-Has a few problems.
+has a few problems.
 One, it closes the terminal as soon as the command exits,
 preventing you from seeing its output.
 Secondly, the script is not run from
 within a shell, meaning any environment variables you've set in your `.bashrc'
 or similar may not be available.
 If you want your commands to be run in a